-- 3.12 Clinical advice should be sought when we need the knowledge or expertise of a clinician in order to make a decision on a case.
-This will usually only be when a caseworker cannot be expected to have the relevant knowledge themselves or is unable to obtain or understand the information required.
-The caseworker should therefore check relevant standards or guidelines for the answers to clinical questions before making a request.
-(Policy requirements) - 3.13 Clinical advice will usually be requested as part of a documented discussion (face to face or over the telephone) but can also be provided in writing.
+- 3.13 If a caseworker considers a robust case decision could be made without seeking clinical advice, they must discuss this with their Operations Manager before proceeding, unless the caseworker has delegated authority under the Accreditation Scheme.
+This discussion should be documented in the decision form.
+If the Operations Manager agrees that clinical advice is not required to make a robust decision, the caseworker can proceed without clinical advice.
+If the Operations Manager is unsure if clinical advice is required, a Lead Clinician should be consulted.
+In the case where clinical advice is not sought or required, there should be a clear record of the decision making to support this.
+(Policy requirements) - 3.14 Clinical advice will usually be requested as part of a documented discussion (face to face or over the telephone) but can also be provided in writing.
 Generally, requests that cover a long period of care or require an explanation of more complex clinical treatment are more likely to be suited to written advice.
 The caseworker should make an appropriate decision based on the individual facts of the case.
-(Policy requirements) - 3.14 When making a request the caseworker should ensure it is clear, informed and proportionate.
+(Policy requirements) - 3.15 When making a request the caseworker should ensure it is clear, informed and proportionate.
 The request should be in relation to the complaint being considered and the questions should be focused and specific to the clinical aspects of the complaint.
-(Policy requirements) - 3.15 When advice is needed from more than one discipline this should be done, where possible, at the same time. (if advice about the impact of any failings from a different speciality is needed this will usually have to be done sequentially.)
-If we are involving several advisers consider whether a case conference would be helpful. - 3.16 If we have received clinical advice on a case, we should explain how we have used it in reaching our decision.
-We should take account of any advice received but we need to remember that the view we express in our final report, and indeed in our provisional views, are our own and advice should only inform it. - 3.17 If the caseworker receives advice on a case that seems inconsistent or requires further explanation for any reason, they should question or challenge it.
-(Policy requirement). - 3.18 If there are any questions or clarifications needed for advice we have received, the caseworker should seek follow up advice from the clinician who provided it originally, to address our further questions.
+(Policy requirements) - 3.16 When advice is needed from more than one discipline this should be done, where possible, at the same time.
+(If advice about the impact of any failings from a different speciality is needed this will usually have to be done sequentially.)
+If we are involving several advisers consider whether a case conference would be helpful. - 3.17 If we have received clinical advice on a case, we should explain how we have used it in reaching our decision.
+We should take account of any advice received but we need to remember that the view we express in our final report, and indeed in our provisional views, are our own and advice should only inform it. - 3.18 If the caseworker receives advice on a case that seems inconsistent or requires further explanation for any reason, they should question or challenge it.
+(Policy requirement). - 3.19 If there are any questions or clarifications needed for advice we have received, the caseworker should seek follow up advice from the clinician who provided it originally, to address our further questions.
 This follow up advice should be requested as normal.
-(Policy requirements) - 3.19 If the caseworker has any concerns about the quality of the advice they have received, they should discuss it with a lead clinician.
-(Policy requirement) - 3.20 If a complainant requests the name of the clinician who has provided advice, they should refer this to the Information Rights Team for consideration.
-If a complainant explains they wish to refer the clinician to their regulatory organisation because of their advice, then the caseworker should make a lead clinician aware.
+(Policy requirements) - 3.20 If the caseworker has any concerns about the quality of the advice they have received, they should discuss it with a lead clinician.
+(Policy requirement) - 3.21 We do not name clinical advisers or disclose information which could identify them.
+If a complainant requests the name of the clinician who has provided advice, the caseworker should explain we do not name advisers and refer the request to the Information Access and Assurance Team.
+If a complainant explains they are requesting the name so they can refer the clinician to their regulatory organisation because of their advice, then the caseworker should again explain we do not name advisers, refer the request to the Information Access and Assurance team, and also make a lead clinician aware.
 (Policy requirements)

-3.21 Further information about getting clinical advice and when written evidence may be appropriate is available in the supporting guidance.
-An induction and guidance pack is also available for our internal clinical advisers34.
+3.22 Further information about getting clinical advice, when written evidence may be appropriate, and the type of information which could identify a clinical adviser is available on OmbudsHub - see Supporting tools and guidance.
+An induction and guidance pack is also available for our internal clinical advisers.